blombo2/skills-github-pages/README.md

 _You turned on GitHub Pages! :tada:_

-We'll work in a branch, `my-pages`, that I created for you to get this site looking great. :sparkle:
+We'll work in a branchbranch, `my-pages`, that I created for you to get this site looking great. :sparkle:

 Jekyll uses a file titled `_config.yml` to store settings for your site, your theme, and reusable content like your site title and GitHub handle.
 You can check out the `_config.yml` file on the **Code** tab of your repository.